salesforcecli/plugin-data/messages/record.update.md

 # flags.sobject

-Salesforce or Tooling API object that contains the record you're updating.
+API name of the Salesforce or Tooling API object that contains the record you're updating.

 # flags.recordId